 Internet options

-Most of the Internet you’ll see in the region is based on mobile/4G connection technology.
+The primary way of getting online across the region is via mobile/4G connectivity.
 This includes occasional WiFi hotspots in places such as restaurants or hotels, which (if they offer WiFi at all) typically use 4G WiFi routers such as this one from Orange .
-Cable broadband is rare if it exists at all.
+Cable broadband is rare.

 The place I was staying at, like most private houses in Freetown, didn’t have WiFi, so the easiest options were: